What Are the Common Symptoms of Colon Cancer?

 Why Tampa General Hospital?

 Tampa General Hospital provides a wide array of treatment options for colon cancer.
 Through our multidisciplinary approach, our team of physicians, surgeons, radiologists, gastroenterologists, and other cancer specialists provide comprehensive care, along with individualized cancer care.
-Thanks to our affiliation with the University of Florida, TGH is third-highest enroller of patients in multi-center clinical trials and is able to provide other medical interventions when necessary to treat any additional diseases you may have.
+Thanks to our affiliation with the University of South Florida, TGH is third-highest enroller of patients in multi-center clinical trials and is able to provide other medical interventions when necessary to treat any additional diseases you may have.
 At TGH, your treatment plan will truly be tailored to your specific needs.

 Additionally, we often use minimally invasive robotically assisted or laparoscopic approaches during surgical interventions to improve overall outcomes for you while reducing the risks associated with the treatment.
 This is just one of the ways our team will ensure the best possible quality of life for you.